Xilinx/RFSoC-PYNQ/docs/accessories.md

 ### Attenuators <a class="anchor" id="attenuators"></a>

 You should attenuate your input signal if you are using the VeGA amplifier on the RF ADC front-end.
 NooElec provide an SMA attenuator kit that will interface to the VeGA and RFSoC development board.
 We suggest connecting an attenuator of -14dB at the output of the VeGA amplifier (before the RF ADC input).
-This will convert the output 5V signal to 1V, (suitable for the RFSoC 2x2 and 4x2).
+This will convert the output 5V signal to 1V, (suitable for the RFSoC4x2).

 * [SMA Attenuator Kit](https://www.nooelec.com/store/sdr/sdr-addons/attenuators/attenuator-bundle.html)
     * Brand: NooElec